LordMisfit/DV-DS-CompatPacks/README.md

-DV-DS-CompatPacks [Deus Vult Doomspell Edition Combination Package - Compatiblity Patches for Various mapsets]
+DV-DS-CompatPacks ["Aetherius" - Compatiblity Patches for Various mapsets]

 - Includes compatiability patches and PK3 files for the following wads/etc. Though keep in mind some of these are currently incomplete.
+	- Deus Vult 1+2 Combo Pack (loaded as a subfolder)
 	- Happy Time Circus [666] (loaded as a subfolder)
 	- Happy Time Circus 2 (loaded as a subfolder)
 	- "Doom Upstart Mapping Project: Episode 1" aka "DUMP" (loaded as a PK3 file)